amosperez/Computer-Logic-and-Organization/README.md

 <br />
 <br />
 <br />
 Computer Logic and Organization is about knowing the computer concretely, representationally, un-abstracted.
-Computers are abstractions in our lives person.
-How do the machines work?
-Further, what are discoveries that have lead to the computer as we know it today.
+Computers are abstractions in our lives.
+We can see the computer, and we can see the components that realize a computer, but we can not see with our eyes the work of a computer.
+This course presents awareness of how a computer works atomically, all the way to, the lowest level of abstraction.